pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 # App Context API for Ruby SDK

-App Context provides serverless storage for user (UUID) and channel metadata and their membership associations.
-PubNub emits events when object data is set, updated, or removed.
-Re-setting identical data doesn't trigger events.
+Serverless storage for user, channel, and membership metadata.
+PubNub emits real-time events when object data is set, updated, or removed.
+Setting identical data does not trigger events.

 ## User

 Manage UUID metadata: list, fetch, set, and remove.
-Include only needed fields to reduce payload.

 ### Get metadata for all users

-Paginated list of UUID metadata.
-Supports filters and sorting.
+Get a paginated list of UUID metadata with optional filters and sorting.

-#### Method(s)
+Methods

 ```
 `1get_all_uuid_metadata(